LightJason/Java-AgentSpeak/readme.md

 * Goals will be resolved into plans with equal name (and allowed context)
 * Goals are run in parallel independed from other goals
 * A goal is a sequence of plans that which must all finished successfully
+* A goal is part of exactly one intention
+* A goal will be applied to a plan (a plan with equal name will be instantiiation)
+* if a goal can match a desire (the goal is near to the desire) it can add an event to match the desire belief

 ### Intentions

 * The intention is set of beliefs (of goals), which must exist simultaneously
 * An intention is the _convex hull_ of its goals
+* Intentions cannot be in conflict with other intentions, so there dies not exists any overlaping

 ## Desires

 * A Desire is a vertex of the edge of all intentions
 * Desires are define by a set of beliefs
+* Desires can be in conflict with other desires, represented that the desires have got a large distance (much as possible)
 * The desire is successfully reached, iif all beliefs are existing anytime

 ![Structure](bdi.png)